rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 ### ⚙️ Implementation

-1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
+1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout.<br>
-   Commands to perform all necessary stages up until now
+   Commands to perform all necessary stages up until now:<br>
+-  To start, we navigate to the OpenLANE flow directory<br> `cd Desktop/work/tools/openlane_working_dir/openlane`.<br>
+-  we enter the OpenLANE Docker environment simply by running `docker`.
+-  Once inside the Docker container, we launch OpenLANE in interactive mode with <br>`./flow.tcl -interactive`<br>
+-  We then load the necessary OpenLANE package<br> `package require openlane 0.9`<br>
+-  After loading, we prepare the design environment for picorv32a, which sets up the required files and directories<br> `prep -design picorv32a -tag 16-06_16-56`<br>
+   If you see a message saying the tag already exists, there's no need to overwrite it unless changes were made.
+You can verify that the design is properly loaded by checking the current DEF file using `echo $::env(CURRENT_DEF)`.<br> If the path is correct, simply continue with the next design stages without running prep again.

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day5/1.png)

+   As we can see, if the `echo $::env(CURRENT_DEF)` command returns _/openLANE_flow/designs/picorv32a/runs/16-06_16-56/results/cts/picorv32a.cts.def_, it indicates that the design is already at the post-CTS stage.
+So no need to rerun earlier steps like prep, synthesis, or placement. <br>You can proceed directly with the remaining flow stages, such as <br>`gen_pdn`

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day5/2.png)

+  Since gen_pdn is complete, it means the power distribution network has been successfully generated.

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day5/3.png)

+   Command to load the PDN def in magic tool <br> `magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read 14-pdn.def &` <br>

    Screenshots of PDN def

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day5/6.png)

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day5/7.png)